gvwilson/sdxpy/src/templating/index.md

 The `Expander` class is specialization of `Visitor` that uses an `Env` to keep track of variables.
 It imports a handler
-for each type of special node we support---we will write those in a moment---and uses them to process each type of node:
+for each type of special node we support—we will write those in a moment—and uses them to process each type of node:

 1. If the node is plain text, copy it to the output.